 'Managing Difficult Colleagues - and Yourself!' is a 3-day course from the Association for Psychological Therapies (APT), a leading provider of accredited courses for professionals working in mental health and related areas.

 It is the only training on this topic that is APT-accredited and also gives you access to APT’s relevant downloadable resources for use post-course.
 The course is available for teams/organizations and can be attended face-to-face or online.

-This is a unique course in that it recognises that managers, while they may be highly skilled and resourceful, are not actually superhuman.
+This is a unique course in that it recognizes that managers, while they may be highly skilled and resourceful, are not actually superhuman.
 It combines powerful skills for managing others with the equally important skill of managing oneself.

 There is usually an implication that people at work fall neatly into two groups: the managers and the managed.
 This is curious because most managers start off as being managed, but as soon as they cross the boundary to become managers they are supposed to need only the skills for managing others - as if by magic they acquired the skills for managing themselves.
 This is curious because managers recount that the skills of managing others are only half the battle: the other half is dealing with a host of 'self-management' issues.
 Issues such as the frustration and irritability of seemingly intractable people, of managing competing 'top priorities', of just feeling 'tired by it all', of feeling unsupported and isolated, and just feeling they're not doing a good enough job.